 More Info About My Practice

 I am the founder and executive director of PEAK Exceptional Services.
 We offer comprehensive educational, psychological, and neuropsychological assessments to identified giftedness, learning disabilities such as dyslexia, executive function deficits, ADHD, high functioning autism, and twice-exceptionality.
 I consult with parents locally and in other parts of the country and am a strong advocate for helping students get the enrichment, support, and accommodations they need to be successful in school.
-Our practice also offers individual and family counseling as well as educational coaching.
+Our practice also offers educational coaching and executive function skills training.
 Please visit our website for additional information about my background and the specific services and specialties offered at PEAK.

-My extensive background in providing relationship therapy with individuals and couples has helped me to be well-rounded in my work, which can include consultation, assessment, and therapy.
+Although my practice now focuses on providing testing services, my extensive background in providing relationship therapy with individuals and couples has helped me to be well-rounded in my work, which can include consultation, assessment, and coaching.
 Raising differently wired children is hard work!
 They keep us on our toes nearly every minute of every day and they require us to re-evaluate everything we thought we knew about parenting and education.
 Many parents I meet with struggle with knowing how best to advocate for their children.
-When children are struggling at school, socially, and/or emotionally, it's important for parents to "get it."
+When children are struggling at school, socially, andor emotionally, it's important for parents to "get it."
 Gifted and twice-exceptional children in particular need to know that their parents are on their side.
 I enjoy consulting with and coaching parents in their journey as well.
 Sometimes, parents are not on the same page with how to do this, and their child's challenges can put a strain on their relationship.
 Gifted children tend to be highly perceptive and family discord can be an added stress for everyone.
 It's just as important to address these struggles as it is to get children the support they need.